 The Wall Around the World: The enormous set of the show.
 Which Truman breaks through with his boat near the very end of the film.

-Was It All a Lie?: When Truman finally does get to speak to Christof, he has only three questions for him — "Who are you?"
-"And who am I?"
-"Was nothing real?"
+Was It All a Lie?: When Truman finally does get to speak to Christof, he has only three questions for him — "Who are you?", "And who am I?", and "Was nothing real?"

 Weather Control Machine: Christof and his technicians have total control over the weather in Seahaven.
 There seems to be some element of concealed mechanical sprinklers involved, but the incredible sunsets, clouds, and storm he creates at sea seem to imply the use of much more advanced atmospheric technology that can truly create weather...unless of course it's all holograms, IMAX projectors, and wind machines.

 Weird Moon: The director's observation platform is behind the false moon.
 Also, the shadowing of the moon rarely corresponds to the position of the "sun", a cosmic mistake—but Truman of course has never seen the real moon.

 Sylvia: Hi Christof, I'd just like to say one thing.
 You're a liar and a manipulator and what you've done to Truman is sick!
 Christof: I have given the chance for Truman to lead a normal life.
 The world, the place you live in, is the sick place.
 Seahaven is the way the world should be.
 Sylvia: He's not a performer, he's a prisoner.
 Look at him, look at what you've done to him!